soapbox-pub/rebased/docs/config.md

 This config contains two queues: `federator_incoming` and `federator_outgoing`.
 Both have the number of max concurrent jobs set to `50`.

+## :workers

+Includes custom worker options not interpretable directly by `Oban`.

+* `retries` — keyword lists where keys are `Oban` queues (see above) and values are numbers of max attempts for failed jobs.

 ## Pleroma.Web.Metadata
 * `providers`: a list of metadata providers to enable.
 Providers available:
   * Pleroma.Web.Metadata.Providers.OpenGraph